0chain/zus-js-sdk/lib/js-sdk/README.md

 Zus JS-sdk provides many functions for implementing blobber, allocation and file operation functionalities in web applications.

-To get a comprehensive understanding of the functions exposed by the JS SDK, you can refer to the [index file](https://github.com/0chain/zus-js-sdk/blob/main/lib/js-sdk/src/index.ts) in the SDK repository.
+For a detailed understanding of the functions provided by the JS SDK, please refer to the JS Doc comments in the [index.ts file](https://github.com/0chain/zus-js-sdk/blob/main/lib/js-sdk/src/index.ts)

 Most of the functions are well-documented using JS Docs comments, making it easy to understand their usage and parameters.